 The region has eight Municipal Corporations and nine Municipal Councils.
 Around several of the Municipal Corporations, especially around Bhiwandi, Kalyan Dombivli, and Navi Mumbai, there is a significant amount of peri-urban growth that has taken place.
 Census 2011 also indicates that several new Census Towns have emerged during the last decade, 2001-2011.
-These Census Towns, largely located in peri-urban areas, that are rapidly urbanizing, are currently governed by village panchayats that are not equipped to handle issues related to urbanization and hence are outside any effective governance framework.
-This has resulted in a 'degenerated periphery'21, with compromised living conditions due to a lack of access to physical and social infrastructure.
+These Census Towns, largely located in peri-urban areas, which are areas that are rapidly urbanizing, are currently governed by village panchayats that are not equipped to handle issues related to urbanization.
+These Census Towns are largely located in peri-urban areas, and hence are outside any effective governance framework.
+This has resulted in a 'degenerated periphery', with compromised living conditions due to a lack of access to physical and social infrastructure.